 Honor that you've had this thought in the past for a reason.

-3. Ask yourself if there's evidence against your thought.
+3. Look for evidence against your negative thought.

 If there's also evidence for your thought, can you question it?

 (For example, maybe you're only remembering your failures and not all the times you've done well.)